grpc/proposal/A51-custom-backend-metrics.md

 For example, when using xDS, the `xds_cluster_impl` policy may need to see backend metric data to generate load reports for each cluster, and the WRR policy might need to see the same data for endpoint-picking within a locality.
-We will provide a utility function to wrap the `LoadBalancer.Helper`, usable by both WRR policy and xDS LB policies.
-The `LoadBalancer.Helper` manages the OOB stream lifecycle and accepts subscriptions from any routing hierarchy.
 Reports are published to all the subscribers as-is with no aggregation; each LB policy is responsible for performing whatever aggregation is appropriate for its use.
 Note that the LB policy API should be designed such that individual LB policies that do not know or care about out-of-band reporting should not have to do anything special to support them.
-For example, it should be possible for the xDS policy to subscribe to out-of-band reports from a child policy like RR, which does not know anything about out-of-band-reports and will not contain any code to handle them.
+For example, it should be possible for a non-leaf LB policy to subscribe to out-of-band reports from a child policy like round_robin, which does not know anything about out-of-band-reports and will not contain any code to handle them.

 When a subchannel first establishes a connection, if at least one LB policy is subscribing to out-of-band reporting,